moontr3/ml-bot/README.md

 - `AI_KEY` - Provide an `api.navy` API key to enable AI chatbot

 - `TG_TOKEN` - Provide a Telegram bot token to enable crossposting from Discord to Telegram and vice versa

+If you want to set up the Telegram crossposter, you can add a variable to `.env` with a webhook URL and put that variable name in the `crosspost_pairs` list in `data.json` (explained below).

 ## `data.json`